 She is also the Founder and President of the Kirsten Haglund Foundation, which provides financial assistance to families battling eating disorders.
-She and served as Miss America 2008, and lives in New York City with her husband Ryan and their fur baby, Elsa
+She and served as Miss America 2008, and lives in New York City.

 During her year with the Miss America Organization, she served as Goodwill Ambassador for the Children’s Miracle Network, appeared as one of SHAPE magazine's "Women Who SHAPE'd the World in 2008," and was a tireless advocate for increased awareness of eating disorders as a public health priority, having overcome a battle with anorexia as a young ballet dancer.